atja64/Snake/README.md

 # snake

-A version of the classic game Snake implemented in Java and JavaFX.
+A version of the classic game Snake implemented in Java using JavaFX.

 ## Current Features